YinhuaChen-cloud/fast/README.md

   cp build/lib/libs2n.so tests/saw/lib/libs2n.so
   cp build/lib/libs2n.so.1 tests/saw/lib/libs2n.so.1
   cp build/lib/libs2n.so.1.0.0 tests/saw/lib/libs2n.so.1.0.0
-  git submodule update --init fast-pass
+  git submodule update --init tests/saw/fast-pass
   Then you should check https://github.com/YinhuaChen-cloud/fast-pass README.md to learn how to compile the mutation LLVM PASS
   The compiled dynamic lib is build/lib/libInjectFuncCall.so cp tests/saw/fast-pass/build/lib/libInjectFuncCall.so tests/saw/